hackclub/hackclub/workshops/space_game/README.md

       turtle.write(str(spacePress) + " Presses!", font=("Arial", 10, "normal"))
       game2Playing = False
 ```
-If game2end is true, then let the user know how many presses they got and set game2playing to false.
+If `game2end` is true, clear the screen, go to a specified coordinate, let the user know how many presses they got, and set `game2playing` to false.

 ## Ending Statements
 You are so close to finishing.
 Like really close.

+This code goes at the bottom of the program.
 ```csharp
 turtle.onkey(space, "space")
 turtle.onkey(left, "Left")